seannyD/DnD_Cymraeg/DND_SRD_CYM/Chwarae y Gêm/Ymladd.md

 If you're surprised, you can't move or take an action on your first turn of the combat, and you can't take a reaction until that turn ends.
 A member of a group can be surprised even if the other members aren't.

-## Initiative
+## Initiative (Blaengaredd)

-Initiative determines the order of turns during combat.
+Initiative (Blaengaredd) determines the order of turns during combat.
 When combat starts, every participant makes a Dexterity (Chwimder) check to determine their place in the initiative order.
 The GM makes one roll for an entire group of identical creatures, so each member of the group acts at the same time.

 The GM ranks the combatants in order from the one with the highest Dexterity (Chwimder) check total to the one with the lowest.
 This is the order (called the initiative order) in which they act during each round.
 The initiative order remains the same from round to round.